 - WHAT: Making attractive plate presentations for healthy food, which is a challenge because you are often working with brown whole grains and you are using less meat and less fat.
-The good news is that you can really increase the color with fruits and vegetables.
+The good news is that you can really increase the color of fruits and vegetables.

 - WHO: The intended audience is for professionals who teach cooking demos, food service managers, dietary managers, dietitians, home economists, teachers and even aspiring culinarians.
-But anyone who wants to make a better looking dish in their kitchen would benefit, too.
+But anyone who wants to make a better-looking dish in their kitchen would benefit, too.
 We use simple tips that make the food look and taste great - it is "edible food styling" - no weird chemicals or funny tricks.

 - WHY: So everyone can enjoy making a really beautiful salad.

 My plating skills are honed from over 20 years in the foodservice industry including 2 Hyatt Hotels, many food shows, photography shoots, plus my CIA and Switzerland culinary education.
 An aesthetically-pleasing presentation is always necessary in all facets of foodservice.
 Presentation skills carried me through the rigorous tests of ProChef II, where I really learned the concept of the useful versus frivolous garnishes.
 These are plated salad presentations that people will love!
 My favorite chef, Hans Hickel, said, "People eat with their eyes!"